chunyulin/nuosc/README.md

 - FD-code essentailly memory bound that 112-core has little marginal speedup over 56-core in a node.
 FV version should be more compute intensive and utiliztion.
 - On T4, mpich and intel mpi has the same performance.
 OpenMPI seems has trouble to initize large rank.

+TODO:
+- Check results for SYNC_NCCL and SYNC_MPI_ONESIDE_COPY, which are incorrects on A100 test node.

 ## Typical eariler workflow on ARM/TWCC cluster